 - Hive is suitable for batch processing but doesn’t suitable for real-time data handling.

 - Update and delete are not allowed, but we can delete in bulk i.e. we can delete the entire table but not individual observation.

 - Hive is not suitable for OLTP(Online Transactional Processing) operations.

 In this tutorial, we have discussed Apache Hive Features, Architecture, Components, and Limitations.
-We have also compared the Hive Vs SQL, VArious operations( such as Order By, Sort By, Distributed By, and Cluster By ), and Partitions Vs Buckets.
-Also, We have practiced the HQL in Hive and performed various operations such as loading data, Join, Group By, and Sub-queries.
+We have also compared the Hive Vs SQL, Various operations( such as Order By, Sort By, Distributed By, and Cluster By ), and Partitions Vs Buckets.
+Also, We have executed the HQL in Hive and performed various operations such as loading data, Join, Group By, and Sub-queries.